Onewheel

 Learning to Ride a One-wheeled Skateboard

 Most people can pick up the basics of riding a one-wheeled skateboard within one or two hours, but mastering riding can be deceptive so patience in pushing the bounds is smart.
-Atomic EV strongly recommends at least an introductory training session for everyone, and for those not very experienced with other balance sports a follow-up improvers training session is also a great idea.
+Atomic EV strongly recommends at least an introductory training session for everyone, which we will offer in-store once they become available in New Zealand.

 Explore the World of One-wheeled Skateboards